Cayde-6: Destiny 2

 Cayde-6 is among the Guardians who survive the Cabal assault on the Last City led by Dominus Ghaul.
 Unlike his peers, Cayde-6 is determined to take the city back as soon as possible.
 He attempts to devise a plan to undermine the occupying forces but is caught and trapped by the Vex.
 After being rescued by other Guardians, he relocates to the artificial intelligence (AI) Failsafe's crashed ship on Nessus.
 He continues to play an active role within the war effort and often leads strike teams against the Guardians' enemies, although he is frequently depicted as a comic relief character who lacks competence.

 Cayde-6 is killed off during the introductory story segment of Forsaken and could not be revived as his Ghost companion Sundance had been destroyed by his enemies.
 The story campaign of Forsaken is primarily driven by the desire to pursue Cayde-6's killers and avenge the character.

-Cayde-6 is shown again and seems to be alive in the trailer for The Final Shape expansion, shown in the 2023 Playstation Showcase.
+Cayde-6 is shown again and seems to be alive in the trailer for The Final Shape expansion, shown in the 2023 PlayStation Showcase.
+His revival was caused by Crow's wish to the Ahamkara Riven of a Thousand Voices during Season of the Wish in the previous expansion Lightfall, and he works with the Vanguard during their campaign against the Witness.
+After a Guardian fireteam defeats the Witness before it completes the Final Shape in the Salvation's Edge raid, he participates in one last assault into the Pale Heart against the Witness in the Excision activity.
+The player's Ghost sacrifices himself to destroy it, but Cayde makes the decision to resurrect him at the cost of his own life.
+In the aftermath, Crow succeeds him as the Hunter Vanguard leader.